 If you have recently searched for a budget gaming mouse under Rs.
-2,000 then you might be known to the fact that this segment is mainly dominated by three gaming mice.
+2,000, then you might be known the fact that three gaming mice mainly dominate this segment.

-Meanwhile, the third mouse comes from a famous gaming brand and is named the Razer DeathAdder Essential.
-So today, we have got our hands on this budget-friendly gaming mouse and we will be sharing what we think about it.
+Meanwhile, the third mouse comes from a famous gaming brand named the Razer DeathAdder Essential.
+So today, we have got our hands on this budget-friendly gaming mouse, and we will be sharing what we think about it.

 The Razer DeathAdder Essential is a budget gaming mouse from Razer’s famous DeathAdder series and is easily available under the price bracket of Rs.
 1500 (20$).